Élie Metchnikoff: Career and achievements

-Metchnikoff was appointed docent at the newly established Imperial Novorossiya University (now Odessa University).
+Metchnikoff was appointed docent at the newly established Imperial Novorossiya University (now Odesa University).
 Only twenty-two years of age, he was younger than his students.
 After being involved in a conflict with a senior colleague over attending scientific meetings, he transferred to the University of Saint Petersburg in 1868, where he experienced a worse professional environment.
 In 1870 he returned to Odessa to take up the appointment of Titular Professor of Zoology and Comparative Anatomy.

 In 1882 he resigned from Odessa University due to political turmoils after the assassination of Alexander II.
 He went to Sicily to set up his private laboratory in Messina.
 He returned to Odessa as director of an institute set up to carry out Louis Pasteur's vaccine against rabies; due to some difficulties, he left in 1888 and went to Paris to seek Pasteur's advice.
 Pasteur gave him an appointment at the Pasteur Institute, where he remained for the rest of his life.

 Metchnikoff became interested in the study of microbes, and especially the immune system.
 At Messina he discovered phagocytosis after experimenting on the larvae of starfish.
 In 1882 he first demonstrated the process when he inserted small citrus thorns into starfish larvae, then found unusual cells surrounding the thorns.
 He realized that in animals which have blood, the white blood cells gather at the site of inflammation, and he hypothesised that this could be the process by which bacteria were attacked and killed by the white blood cells.
 He discussed his hypothesis with Carl Friedrich Wilhelm Claus, Professor of Zoology at the University of Vienna, who suggested to him the term "phagocyte" for a cell which can surround and kill pathogens.
 He delivered his findings at Odessa University in 1883.

 His theory, that certain white blood cells could engulf and destroy harmful bodies such as bacteria, met with scepticism from leading specialists including Louis Pasteur, Emil von Behring, and others.
 At the time, most bacteriologists believed that white blood cells ingested pathogens and then spread them further through the body.
 His major supporter was Rudolf Virchow, who published his research in his Archiv für pathologische Anatomie und Physiologie und für klinische Medicin (now called the Virchows Archiv).
 His discovery of these phagocytes ultimately won him the Nobel Prize in 1908.
 He worked with Émile Roux on calomel (mercurous chloride) in ointment form in an attempt to prevent people from contracting the sexually transmitted disease syphilis.